5 Tips for Understanding the Scope of Practice Standards

 - Giving client-specific orders

-We’ve made some language changes and introduced the concept of giving client-specific orders.
-We’ve put together an overview to help you understand the changes to the scope standards and to consider how they will apply in your practice.
+We’ve put together an overview to help you understand these Scope of Practice standards and to consider how they apply in your practice.
 It’s important to read the Scope of Practice Standards: Autonomous Scope of Practice and Client-Specific Orders in full.

 Standards for Acting within Autonomous Scope of Practice

-You’ll be familiar with the standard Acting within Autonomous Scope of Practice We’ve updated the language to reflect that psychiatric nursing has an autonomous scope of practice.
-This scope standard outlines the requirements when you carry out activities that are not restricted and section 6 restricted activities within autonomous scope of practice and your individual competence.
+This scope of practice standard outlines the requirements when you carry out activities that are not restricted and section 6 restricted activities within autonomous scope of practice and your individual competence.

 Examples of acting within autonomous scope of practice